 Click the "Apply Now" button to start the application process.

-4) Three-five page statement of research experience and interests with a description of current and planned research
+4) a research statement describing your research experience and interests with a description of current and planned research (3-5 pages);

-Contact information for three (3) references will be requested at the time of application.
+In addition, contact information for three references will be requested at the time of application and references will be contacted to submit a letter of recommendation.

 Applicants can find relevant information about the Department of Biochemistry at